Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs

 \section{Main Results: Proposed Framework}

-In this section, we present our primary theoretical contributions to build a systematic framework (Figure~\ref{fig:pipeline}).
-We start with reformulating the multimodal hallucination energy $\mathcal{E}_{\mathrm{hall}}^{\mathrm{multi}}$, as noted in Eq.~\eqref{eq:actual_metric}, using the spectral-graph theory \cite{Chung1997SpectralGraph}.
-This allows us to connect the Boltzmann partition function of the model outputs to the eigenmodes of a multimodal semantic graph Laplacian (to be identified later), thereby providing a principled way to bound hallucination energy.
+In this section we develop the spectral representation that underpins our main results (Figure~\ref{fig:pipeline}).
+We reformulate the multimodal hallucination energy $\mathcal{E}_{\mathrm{hall}}^{\mathrm{multi}}$ (refer to \ Eq.~\eqref{eq:actual_metric}) within standard spectral graph theory~\cite{Chung1997SpectralGraph}.
+This lets us relate the Boltzmann normalization of model outputs to eigenmodes of a multimodal semantic graph Laplacian, which in turn yields principled mode-wise bounds on hallucination energy.